Transformational Change – An idealist’s point of view

 How to create it and make it a more energising, humane process

 I’ve been an organisationalchange consultant for over a decade.
 Early in my career, I remember when organisational changes were being announced, glossy banners and presentations would be shared around declaring “change is the new norm.”
 It seemed that if we normalised change, that people would buy into it.
-Recently, I was on a webinar and heard “transformation is the new norm.”
-I paused for a moment, slightly shocked, and realised, “wow that feels very true.”
+However, this narrative has evolved into “transformation is the new norm.”
 The stakes have become even higher; we’ve upped the ante on change in the workplace.

 So what really is transformation demanding of organisations if it’s becoming the new norm?
 Well, at the heart of any transformation is a big ask of us as humans to behave differently.
 Whether you want to drive more innovation, be more agile, become more customer centric, implement process rigor, enhance your risk and compliance frameworks, etc., at the end of the day your transformation programs all need organisational culture to change in order to succeed.